shivshankardayal/Kunjika/Features.rst

 52. Questions are versioned now.
 Every edit creates a new version.(restore to be done.)
 53. Sitemap generation
 54. Drafts feature for article authors.
+55. Visual notification of new questions/comments/answers when a user is browsing any part of the forum. e.g "A new question/comment/answer has been posted, click here to read it."
+Or "4 new questions/comments/answers have just been posted.
+Click here to read them."

 Postponed for later
 ===================